TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 ### Use git credentials

-You probably already have your git ssh-keys set up on your host-machine, and don’t want to go through that every time you re-build a devcontainer.
+You probably already have your git ssh-keys set up on your host-machine, and don't want to go through that every time you re-build a devcontainer.
 To have your devcontainer “inherit” the credentials from your host-machine you need to set up a service in windows that it can access. **Note: this is for accessing git through https, not the git-protocol**.

 ```bash
 # on your windows host-machine